Medical cannabis sponsor encouraged by conservative group poll

 The East Tennessee lawmaker told News 2 “it’s an exciting poll” while saying it represents the views of “aggressive, hardcore Republican voters.”

-“Only 31 percent of the people in Tennessee that are GOP voters disagreed with what we are doing added the lawmaker,” he added
+“Only 31 percent of the people in Tennessee that are GOP voters disagreed with what we are doing added the lawmaker.”

-This comes as some top Republican leaders have privately said that allowing people to have marijuana for medical purposes is dead for this session.
+This comes as some top Republican leaders have privately said that allowing people to have marijuana for medical purposes is dead.

+Rep. Faison is getting help convincing lawmakers about medical cannabis from an East Tennessee woman whose little girl has a big smile.

+Stacie Mathes says her daughter Josie did not always have that smile.

 The TCA poll contains several other results on major Capitol Hill issues such as the gas tax and the state surplus.